mdsabbirhossainsourav-alive/Delete-Node-in-a-Linked-List/README.md

 ### Explanation: You are given the third node with value 1, the linked list should become 4 -> 5 -> 9 after calling your function.

-### Constraints:The number of the nodes in the given list is in the range [2, 1000].-1000 <= Node.val <= 1000 The value of each node in the list is unique.
-The node to be deleted is in the list and is not a tail node.
+### Constraints:The number of the nodes in the given list is in the range [2, 1000].-1000 <= Node.val <= 1000 The value of each node in the list is unique.The node to be deleted is in the list and is not a tail node.